 Doyle is often referred to as Conan Doyle, as though his surname was double-barrelled.
 In fact, Conan was one of Arthur Doyle's middle names, and in many literary and library classifications his works are listed under D for Doyle, rather than C for Conan.

 The statue of Holmes was sculpted by Gerald Ogilvie Laing and unveiled in 1991.
 It subtly references another (unrelated) artist: around the rim of the pipe that Holmes is holding are inscribed the words 'Ceci n'est pas une pipe' ('This is not a pipe') from Rene Magritte's iconic surrealist painting The Treachery of Images.

 A nearby pub across the road from the statue also commemorates Doyle's birthplace, and features on its sign an image of the author himself, with the shadow of his famous creation behind him.
 Doyle's own feeling was that Holmes overshadowed much of his other writing, leading to his famous attempt to kill off the character, being having to bring him back from the dead due to public appeal.

 Explore more of Edinburgh's literary heritage with my private walking tours of the city!

-From time to time Monty and I do venture beyond the limits of Edinburgh's bypass to other towns and villages across Scotland, and this weekend we had the pleasure of visiting Cockenzie, a short drive or bus ride to the east of the city.
+From time to time I do venture beyond the limits of Edinburgh's bypass to other towns and villages across Scotland, and this weekend had the pleasure of visiting Cockenzie, a short drive or bus ride to the east of the city.